tylertitsworth/5th-age-srd/Classes/Paladin.md

 In battle, when you are staggered the first time, roll 1d4 and gain a Crusader’s Boon from the table below.
 Each boon gives you a special interrupt action that you can use at-will until the end of the battle.

-- _Crusader’s Thorns:_ When an enemy makes a melee attack against you and the natural attack roll is lower than your Strength score, deal damage equal to your Strength modifier (x2 at 5th level; x3 at 8th).
+- _Crusader’s Thorns:_ When an enemy makes a melee attack against you and the natural attack roll is lower than your Strength score, deal damage equal to your Strength modifier, twice at champion tier, and thrice at epic tier.
-- _Crusader’s Heart:_ When an enemy makes an attack against you and the natural attack roll is lower than your Constitution score, reduce the damage by your Constitution modifier (x2 at 5th level; x3 at 8th) and immediately save against any “save ends” effects of that attack.
+- _Crusader’s Heart:_ When an enemy makes an attack against you and the natural attack roll is lower than your Constitution score, reduce the damage by your Constitution modifier, twice at champion tier, and thrice at epic tier.and immediately save against any “save ends” effects of that attack.
 - _Crusader’s Gaze:_ When an enemy makes an attack against you and the natural roll is lower than your Wisdom score, gain advantage on your next attack roll against the target.
 - _Crusader’s Defiance:_ When an enemy makes an  attack against you and the natural attack roll is lower than your Charisma score, the enemy is struck by fear (dazed and can’t use the escalation die) until the end of its next turn.